sanjaybasu/healthcare-ai-equity/_chapters/chapter_30_research_frontiers_equity.md

 7. Identify critical open research problems where current methods remain inadequate for achieving health equity through artificial intelligence
 8. Recognize that technical innovation alone is insufficient and that meaningful progress toward health equity through AI requires sustained commitment to justice, structural change, and challenging systems that perpetuate disparate outcomes

-## 30.1 Introduction: The Frontiers of Healthcare AI
+## 30.1 Introduction: The Frontiers of Equitable Healthcare AI

 Throughout this textbook, we have developed comprehensive methods for creating healthcare AI systems that serve rather than harm underserved populations.
 We have explored how to detect and mitigate algorithmic bias, how to validate models across diverse populations and care settings, how to design interpretable systems that build trust, and how to implement monitoring infrastructure that catches failures before they cause harm.
 These methods represent the current state of practice for equity-centered healthcare AI development.